ncphillips/makersasylum.com/summer-program-in-advanced-robotics-and-ai.md

   content: |-
     On successful completion, the participants will have learnt:

     1. The science and technology behind **Robotics** and **AI**
     2. 3D printing technology
     3. How to code using Google Blockly
     4. Basics of electronics and applications of an Arduino board
     5. How to use sensors in a system
     6. How to use tools to achieve desired tasks
     7. How to be efficient hackers of any designed system
     8. How to tackle unforeseen challenges
     9. How to work in a team
-    10. How to evaluate their own progress when learning new skills
 - template: body-copy
   content: |-
     ## The program fee covers: